 As You Read Romans 1-3, understand that Paul is re-telling the story of humanity.
 See how he alludes to good creation and a generous Creator.
 Then he considers how sin twisted and bent this goodness into something ugly and hopeless.
 In the background of Romans 1-3 hovers the Genesis 3 story.
 Paul was immersed in The Story and writes the letter to the Romans in order to explore and explain how God – through the Christ – is in the process of redeeming the brokenness and hopelessness of all creation.

 Paul cites the Psalms and Prophets freely, mixing and matching their colorful phrases with his own understanding of sin and its consequences.
 He pounds the pagan Gentiles for their immoral, unethical, idolatrous culture.
-But then he turns and pounds the Jews for their hypocrisy.
+But then he turns and pounds the Jews for their self-righteousness and hypocrisy.
 All of us are sinners, Paul announces.
 Each of us individually and all of us together.
 Naming, recognizing, owning up to this hopeless dilemma is the only way for us to truly appreciate the radical grace of the gospel made known in Jesus Christ.

 As You Read John 9-12, you may already know that those little chapter and verse numbers were added to our Bibles many years after the authors wrote.
 But what you may not know is that the New Testament writers penned their gospels and letters without any punctuation marks.
 So when we read the Greek text, we do the best we can to translate and interpret where the sentences and paragraphs ought to begin and end.